lbpoland/book/meta/canon.md

 ## Name Tracking
 All newly introduced named angels must be recorded in /book/meta/character-ledger.md with a one-line role note and first appearance chapter.
 Avoid creating new named angels unless necessary for scene-work.
+Also character-ledger.md requires all characters that have been added to keep track and add to character-ledger.md

 Canon Additions / Clarifications (Chapter 6)